mmrwoods/jenkins_campfire_plugin/README.markdown

 ### Installation

 You'll need to have JDK 6 and maven2 installed to build the plugin.
-On OSX with macports this is as simple as...
+This should be as simple as asking your package manager to install maven2, e.g.

     sudo port install maven2